richarah/dorothy/README.md

 #### Non-x64 architectures
 When building for architectures other than the default `x64`, please set the `ARCH` environment variable to suit your machine's architecture, else the software may not work as intended.

-# Running Dorothy
-Once the Docker build finishes, Dorothy may be run with `./dorothy.sh` or via Docker command, as follows:
+Once the Docker build finishes, Dorothy may be run as follows:
 ```
-docker run -it -e DISPLAY=unix$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v /tmp/.docker.xauth:/tmp/.docker.xauth:rw -e XAUTHORITY=/tmp/.docker.xauth dorothy
+docker run \
+--rm \
+-it \
+-e DISPLAY=unix$DISPLAY \
+-e XAUTHORITY=/tmp/.docker.xauth \
+-v /tmp/.X11-unix:/tmp/.X11-unix \
+-v /tmp/.docker.xauth:/tmp/.docker.xauth:rw \
+-v /home/$USER:/docker \
+dorothy
 ```
 #### Bind mounts
-By default, Dorothy binds the user's home directory to the home directory within the container.
+By default, Dorothy binds the user's home directory to the `/docker` directory within the container.
 However, some users may wish to append additional bind mounts or forgo this altogether.

 Additional bind mounts may be attached using the `-v` flag, replacing `/path/to/dir` with the path to the host directory one wishes to mount, and `/docker` with the path to access this directory from within the container.
 The syntax is as follows: